pyspextool/pyspextool/paper/paper.md

     orcid: 0000-0002-5370-7494
     equal-contrib: true
     affiliation: 4

-#    affiliation: "1, 2" # (Multiple affiliations must be quoted)
-#  - name: Author Without ORCID
-#    equal-contrib: true # (This is how you can denote equal contributions between multiple authors)
-#    affiliation: 2
-#  - name: Author with no affiliation
-#    corresponding: true # (This is how to denote the corresponding author)
-#    affiliation: 3
-#  - given-names: Ludwig
-#    dropping-particle: van
-#    surname: Beethoven
-#    affiliation: 3
 affiliations:
  - name: Ritter Astrophysical Research Center, Department of Physics and Astronomy, University of Toledo, 2801 W. Bancroft Street, Toledo, OH 43606, USA
    index: 1